At Ashia it’s all about cheetahs but cheetahs are not all you’ll see while on an educational animal & farm tour.

 GETTING OUR YOUTH ON BOARD OF CONSERVATION EFFORTS IS CRUCIAL FOR THE SURVIVAL OF WILDLIFE TOMORROW.

-Therefore, Ashia is working with and inviting schools to visit the project.
+Therefore, Ashia is working with and inviting schools to visit the program.
 To spark children’s passion and love for cat species or wildlife in general is one of the reasons our smaller cats found a forever home at Ashia.
 Unfortunately, cheetahs and other big cats don’t respond well to children.

 For this reason, we do not allow children under the age of 16 years on tour or in the vicinity of these enclosures.